 When reviewing job applications for an open position within your business, there are specific considerations that you will want to keep in mind.
 These include everything from the position’s salary range to the skills and knowledge required.
-It also means looking at fresh graduates vs experienced workers and deciding whether you want to hire someone who has experience or take a chance on someone with little to none.
+It also means looking at hiring experienced vs inexperienced employees and deciding which one you want to hire.

 When choosing between hiring experienced vs inexperienced employees, what are the differences in each type of professional?
 And, what are the advantages or drawbacks of hiring one over the other?